mobess12/Online_Retail_Analysis_Capstone_Project/README.md

 A consistent blue-teal colour scheme was applied to the dashboard to reduce visual clutter and maintain a clean, cohesive look across all visual elements.
 This choice not only improves readability, especially in a data rich interfaces, but also supports accessibility as blue-teal tones are generally distinguishable for individuals with common types of colour blindness.
 This layout enhances the user experience.

 The dashboard design did not replicate the wireframe design in full.
 After metrics had been created, when it came to placement of the metrics using the wireframe guideline, through review, adjustments were made to ensure readbaility and reduce clutter.
-Further metrics were created as previous ones did not fit well with the design i wanted or added visual clutter.
+Further metrics were created as previous ones did not fit well with the design i wanted and added visual clutter.

 **Online Retail Dashboard**